Nael-Studio/nael-platform/packages/platform/README.md

 # @nl-framework/platform

-Platform adapters and bootstrap utilities that host Nael Framework modules for HTTP, GraphQL, and microservice workloads.
+Platform adapters and bootstrap utilities that host NL Framework Framework modules for HTTP, GraphQL, and microservice workloads.

 ## Installation